Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-39-nirvana-cage.md

 "I had a new one last night," he confessed, reaching into the glowing coals with them to turn today’s blade over.

-"So that’s why I woke up cold and alone…"
+"So that’s why I woke up cold and alone..."

 She meant to tease him.
 Instead he nodded, and gave her a sorrowful look.